GabLeg/springboot-example/README.md

 # Postman

-There is a Postman collection for all the calls you can do with this example in the postman directory.
+There is a Postman collection for all the calls you can do with this example in the `docs` directory.